 As I mentioned in my first post on the subject of recycling, “Wait!
 Are you sure that’s recyclable?”
 I’d scheduled a trip to the Davis Street Transfer Center today, the place where all of Oakland’s garbage and compost and much of its recycling is taken before moving on to its next use or final resting place.
 My tour guide today was Rebecca Jewell, Davis Street’s recycling program manager.
 And our first stop was the brand new $9 million MRF (Materials Recovery Facility) which processes up to 400 tons of recyclables per day for 12 difference Bay Area jurisdictions.

 Unfortunately, I was not aware before I came that while Davis Street accepts my household garbage and compost, a different recycling company, California Waste Solutions, picks up and processes the recycling for my area of Oakland.
 According to Rebecca, it’s a smaller facility and may not be able to handle as many different materials as the Davis Street MRF can.
 So I’ll try to schedule a tour of that one so I can compare.
 Nevertheless, touring the Davis Street facility was extremely educational.
 As you’ll see, I took a lot of photos.
-You can click on any image to see a larger version.

 First, all the single-stream recycling is dumped in the entry of the MRF, where it’s then moved onto the sorting machine.
 Unfortunately, the sorting machine was completely stopped when I entered the MRF and had been for about a half an hour.
 Why?
 Plastic bags and other unrecyclable materials jamming the machine!